How to Become a Surgeon

 Step 9: Become Board Certified in Your Surgical Specialty

 Board certification is different from earning a medical license.
-Board certification is specialty-specific and not required by law, but medical licenses are a general requirement to legal practice medicine across specialties.
+Board certification is specialty-specific and not required by law, but medical licenses are a general requirement to legally practice medicine across specialties.

 The ABMS sets the eligibility criteria that physicians must meet to take certifying examinations in their specialty.
-To qualify, surgeons must:
+To qualify, surgeons must meet the following requirements:

 • Be graduates of an accredited medical school or have a certificate from the Educational Commission for Foreign Medical Graduates.